plgd-dev/doc/content/en/architecture/introduction.md

 > The **Internet of Things (IoT)** is the network of physical devices, which are embedded with electronics, software, sensors, actuators, and connectivity for the purpose of enabling these things to connect and exchange data.
 Thus creating opportunities for more direct integration of the physical world into computer-based systems, resulting in efficiency improvements, economic benefits and reduced human intervention. _(Wikipedia, Internet of Things)_

-In other words, an IoT device is regularly subject to change, since it represents the world around it.
-It's up to the developer, how the world is represented through the device and processed by the application for your specific domain.
+An IoT device senses change, representing the world around it.
+The developer determines how the world is represented through the device and processed by the application for your specific domain.
 Technology should support the transfer of data in a standardized and secured way.
-The IoT platform can't limit you and can't set boundaries, which would limit evolution of your system.
+The IoT platform should not limit you nor set boundaries – this would limit the evolution of your system.

-**Domain** is a sphere of knowledge, influence or activity.
+**Domain** is a sphere of knowledge, influence, or activity.

-IoT itself is most likely not a domain of your business, it is a group of technology achievements from the last decades of the 20th century, which open the door to new possibilities for your business domain.
-Allowing for the modelling of the external world specific to your needs, in the form of resources and events, which will be transferred in a secure and traceable manner to your application, located off-premise or even on-premise.
+IoT itself is most likely not a domain of your business; it is a group of technology achievements from the last decades of the 20th century, which is now opening doors to new possibilities for your business domain.
+IoT facilitates modelling of the external world specific to your needs, in the form of resources and events, which are then transferred in a secure and traceable manner to your application, located off-premise or even on-premise.
 The goal is for developers to focus primarily on the domain of their business.

 ## Architectural Drivers